Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

-All lavenders require full sun, prefer well-draining soil, and are winter-hardy in milder climates.
-The strong-scented flowers produce a variety of blooms, such as white or pale purple to bluish purple, depending upon the variety.
+All lavender types require full sun, prefer well-draining soil, and are winter-hardy in milder climates.
+The strong-scented flowers produce a variety of blooms, such as white or pale purple to bluish-purple, depending upon the variety.
 The needle-like leaves are frequently a greyish-green color.

 How to Care for Lavender in a Container

-Lavender grows great in large containers.
-Since they can grow quite large, you should start off with a large pot, at least 12 to 16 inches wide, in order to accommodate fierce growth.
+In addition to growing naturally in the garden, lavender grows great in large containers too.
+Since the plant can grow quite large, consider starting off with a large pot, at least 12 to 16 inches wide, in order to accommodate fierce growth.

 - Fill the bottom two inches of the pot with packing peanuts.
 Not only will this expedite drainage, but it will also keep your pot from getting too heavy.
 (This is especially important if you decide to have a statement pot in your garden with a large cluster of lavender.)

 - Combine potting soil with a lime, following package directions for the proper ratio of lime to soil.
 Add enough soil to that container so that the potted lavender will sit about one inch about the soil line.

-- Add additional soil and some fertilizer pellets to the remaining topsoil.
+- Add additional soil to the pot as necessary, and add some fertilizer pellets to the remaining topsoil.

-- Layer with white landscaping pebbles, which reflect light and aid plant growth, while keeping the area around the base of the plant dry.
+- Layer the soil with white landscaping pebbles, which reflect light and aid plant growth.

 - Place potted lavender plants in a full-sun area that will receive at least eight hours of sun per day.

 How to Grow Lavender From a Cutting

 Like other herbs, lavender can be propagated from a cutting successfully, here are the basic steps:

 - Cut off a 3- to 5-inch piece with at least two nodes, making sure to cut below where the leaf and stem join together.

 - Remove the lower leaves by hand or with sharp scissors.

 - Dip the cutting into a rooting compound, according to package instructions.

 - Insert the cutting into new potting soil past the first node.

 - Keep the potting soil slightly warm, and moist until the cutting has rooted, usually three to six weeks.